Antivenin (Latrodectus Mactans) (an-tee-VEN-in (lat-roe-DEK-tus MAK-tans))

 When This Medicine Should Not Be Used

 You should not receive this medicine if you have had an allergic reaction to antivenin.
-Tell your doctor if you are allergic to horses or any products that come from horses.

 How to Use This Medicine